selectiveintellect/vic/index.md

 Slides for the most recent demo of VIC&trade; are available [here](presentations/index.html).

+Slides for developers who want to learn how to write a compiler in Perl such as VIC&trade; are available [here](presentations/development.html).

 You will need a modern HTML5 supporting browser, such as the latest versions of Mozilla Firefox, Google Chrome, Microsoft Internet Explorer or Apple Safari to view the slides.